CVA Finance for businesses: There are ways to get the funds you need

 At Rangewell we want to help your turnaround succeed - by helping you secure fresh lending.

-You still need finance.
-We can help you secure it.
+You still need finance - we can help you secure it

 We understand that many businesses can face cashflow problems for reasons beyond their control.
 Bad debts, lost contracts and demands from HMRC can all mean your business has difficulty paying creditors.

-Sometimes these problems can become so acute that working with an insolvency practitioner and agreeing a CVA is the only solution.
+Sometimes these problems can become so acute that working with an insolvency practitioner and agreeing to a CVA is the only solution.
 At Rangewell, we know a CVA need not be the end of your business.
 Many companies emerge from a CVA and go on to achieve profitability and growth, but it does mean an extra challenge.
 We can help.

 Your business will still need a source of funding if you are to buy in stock and continue to trade.
 Existing lenders may be unwilling or unable to advance additional funds under the CVA arrangement.
 Finding new lenders who can help may seem impossible.